jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Hidden Infrastructure

-Not so much a pattern, but a difference in handling infrastructure setup between a possible [application architecture](introduction.md#application-architecture-vs-service-architecture) this kind of service architecture.
-In the [application architecture](introduction.md#application-architecture-vs-service-architecture) the [infrastructural context](layers.md#infrastructure) may be determined by the top-level project and passed down to the deeper layers as for instance [`Repository interfaces`](patterns.md#repository) or `interfaces` on [security](aspects.md#security), while in the service architecture the [infrastructural context](layers.md#infrastructure) might be determined by the bottom-level project.
+Not so much a pattern, but a difference in handling infrastructure setup between a possible [application architecture](introduction.md#application-architecture-vs-service-architecture) and this kind of service architecture.
+In the [application architecture](introduction.md#application-architecture-vs-service-architecture) the [infrastructural context](layers.md#infrastructure) may be determined by the top-level project and passed down to the deeper layers as for instance [`Repository interfaces`](patterns.md#repository) or `interfaces` on [security](aspects.md#security).
+While in the *service architecture* the [infrastructural context](layers.md#infrastructure) might be determined by the bottom-level project.
 At least in case of multi-dispatch this seems necessary.
 A bottom-level project, for instance `JJ.Services.Ordering.Email` does not expose that there will be `smpt` server setup.
 You cannot see that from the constructor or `interface`.
 The service would handle all that internally.

 ### Tag Model